-The S.K.A.T.E. program has become one of the most successful initiatives in youth athletics because it enjoys the universal support of young hockey players, parents and youth hockey organizations.
+The S.K.A.T.E. program is one of the most successful initiatives in youth athletics because it enjoys the support of young hockey players, parents and youth hockey organizations.

 We invite every youth hockey organization in America to participate in the S.K.A.T.E. program.
 It's fairly easy to implement and history shows that it attracts outstanding support from players, coaches, parents and corporate sponsors.